browserup/browserup-proxy/new-interface-compatibility.md

 # New BrowserUpProxy interface
-The `BrowserUpProxyServer` class, powered by LitleProxy, implements the ``BrowserUpProxy` interface.
-The following table lists the current level of support for the new interface in the modern and legacy BMP implementations:
+The `BrowserUpProxyServer` class, implements the ``BrowserUpProxy` interface.
+The following table lists the current level of support for the new interface in the modern and legacy BUP implementations:

 `BrowserUpProxy` method | Legacy `ProxyServer` (Jetty 5) | `BrowserUpProxyServer` (LittleProxy) :----------------------- | :---------------------: | :-----------------------------------: